 Signature contents and formats can vary wildly by employee and even groups within the same organization.
 This is an issue, especially for any company looking to build a durable brand – where consistency is the key to any brand strategy.

-There’s probably a lot of reasons you want to standardize on email signatures, such as:
+There is probably a lot of reasons why you want to standardize on email signatures, such as:

 The biggest benefit to realize by embarking on this approach to standardizing signatures is to drive consistency throughout the organization, which at the end of the day is what your brand will be built upon.
 In the immortal words of [insert name here of any marketer worth his/her salt], “You can’t have a brand without consistency”.

 Consistency is the key to any brand-building strategy; it’s the foundation of every brand.
-You can ensure the proper logos, tag lines and web addresses are used in signatures, and with some solutions you can even manage this centrally, cutting down on the time required to see value of doing it in the first place.
-You can also allow each department, if you’re so inclined, to participate with their own objectives, such as:
+You can ensure the proper logos, tag lines and web addresses are used in signatures, and with an email signature management platform like Xink you can even manage this centrally, cutting down on the time required to see the value of doing it in the first place.
+You can also allow each department, if you’re so inclined, to participate with their own objectives (or a combination), such as:

 With the right solution, you can enforce standards, while allowing for flexibility.
 You win, as the brand is protected and reinforced.
 They win by highlighting what’s important to them.

 Just like with customized links and UTM codes, links in email signatures can be customized to track performance by group, or by an individual employee.
-With the proper integrations with your marketing automation systems, you can create low-friction methods to expose content, while tracking activity and, if applicable, increasing lead scores along the way.
+With the proper integrations with your marketing automation systems, such as Salesforce, Zendesk, Campaign Monitor and many more, you can create low-friction methods to expose content, while tracking activity and, if applicable, increasing lead scores along the way.

 A great example: If you have a product video or case study that has proven to consistently helped accelerate deals in your funnel, including links/highlights of that content in signatures can be a way of creating a shortcut to faster deal wins over time.
 If it truly is a great piece of content, this will all show up in the funnel!